mozilla-services/docs/source/keyexchange/apis.rst

   Returns in the response body the content of the channel of id ''channel_id''.
   Returns an ''ETag'' response header containing a unique hash.

-  The request can contain a ''If-None-Match'' header containing a hash, If the hash is similar to the current hash of the channel, the server will return a 304 and an empty body.
+  The request can contain a ''If-None-Match'' header containing a hash.
+  If the hash is similar to the current hash of the channel, the server will return a 304 and an empty body.